mjvstaden/BookStoreAPI/README.md

 # BookStoreAPI
-This is a RESTful API for a bookstore that is built with the Express (Typescript) Framework
+This is a RESTful API for a bookstore that is built with the Express (Typescript) Framework and MongoDB

 ## Installation
 Use npm to install dependencies: